 The fifth Unregulated Contaminant Monitoring Rule (UCMR 5) published on December 27, 2021 requires sample collection for 30 chemical contaminants between 2023 and 2025 using analytical methods developed by EPA and consensus organizations.
 All PWSs serving more than 10,000 people, all serving 3,300 to 10,000 people, and 800 representative PWSs serving fewer than 3,300 people will be monitored.
 UCMR 5 will provide new data that is needed to improve overall understanding of the frequency that 29 PFAS are found in drinking water systems with corresponding levels.
 The EPA continues to be responsible for all analytical costs associated with monitoring at systems serving 10,000 or fewer.
 More information on the monitoring scope can be found at the Agency’s website.

 The results from the mentioned sampling and monitoring strategies will be compared to the current USEPA’s Health Advisory Levels (HALs).
-If drinking water sources are impacted above the HALs,
+If drinking water sources are impacted above the HALs, then exceedances will be treated in the same manner as a typical discovery of a contaminant above action levels including going through corrective action case process.
+Further actions will be considered such as:

+Notifications to the affected population to not drink the water

+Treatment or alternative water supplies

+Investigation of potential sources

+Repeat testing of impacted water supply

-Action items for PFAS exceedances, including investigative and clean-up activities…
+Action items for PFAS releases, exceedances, including investigative and clean-up activities

 Outreach and Communication Plan